wannier-developers/wannier90/docs/docs/user_guide/wannier90/files.md

 the date and time at which the file was created.
 The second line states the number of k-points and the total number of neighbours for each k-point `nntot`.
-Then all the other lines contain the b-vector (x,y,z) coordinate and weigths for each k-points and each of its neighbours.
+Then all the other lines contain the b-vector (x,y,z) coordinate and weights for each k-points and each of its neighbours.

 ## `seedname_wsvec.dat`